benIT/moodle-local-regularcohort/README.md

 ## What's inside?

  - A listener to the `core\event\user_created` event
+ - A web page that will allow to sync cohort with users
- - A script that will allow to sync cohort with users
+ - A cli script that will allow to sync cohort with users:

+        php cli/synchronize.php